Philip Westfall, August 23, 2022

 Every social media platform has its own ads manager that helps you put your creative in front of a targeted subset of their user base.
 Just like other types of paid advertising, you can choose to target potential customers or existing contacts.

 In general, social media ad platforms are easier to use than Google Adwords and are more frequently managed in-house.

 As mentioned in the Social Media section above, we wouldn't recommend trying to be present on every platform.
 You need to choose the platforms that work well for your business.

 Since Facebook owns Instagram, their ads manager is fully integrated and is in most cases the best place to start when exploring social media ads.

 Here are some tips to keep in mind when creating your ads:

 Pro tip: without proper on-site tracking, it can be difficult to evaluate your advertising performance.
 Every platform has its own unique tracking pixel that can be managed through Google Tag Manager.
 If your site is built on PageCloud, it’s easy to connect your site to your Google Tag Manager account.

 As you start to implement the strategies found in this guide, always keep in mind the following tips:

 How do you promote your website?
 Do you have any strategies not mentioned in this guide that have some amazing results?
 We’d love to hear your thoughts in the comments below!

 P.S.
-If you don’t have a website or you’re looking for a fresh start, we’d recommend trying PageCloud.
-Your free trial comes with full access to our unique features, templates, and world class support team.
+If you don’t have a website or you’re looking for a fresh start, we’d recommend trying the Pagecloud website builder.
+Start with a free website with full access to our unique features, templates, and world class support team.